kanaria69/Mainecoco/README.md

-## Two silk worms had a race.
-They ended up in a tie.
+## When does a joke become a dad joke?
+When it becomes apparent.